Korea set to unleash next gen of winter sports stars

-Indiana Pacers forward Paul George has been fined $15,000 for kicking the ball into the stands that hit a fan in the face, the National Basketball Association said on Tuesday.

-PYEONGCHANG, South Korea For figure skating fans Kim Yuna was one of a kind.
+PYEONGCHANG, South Korea (Reuters) - For figure skating fans Kim Yuna was one of a kind.

 Not according to the chief of the 2018 Pyeongchang Winter Olympics.